 “We are at an important evolutionary turning point in the history of our species.
 More than just a technological Singularity, we need a shift in perspective, and we need to harness the power of the human imagination.”

-Benjamin J Butler is a Futurist, Writer, Speaker and Advisor.
+Benjamin J Butler is an Asia-based Futurist, Writer, and Speaker.
 He left England 20 years ago and has been ‘on the road ever since,’ accumulating a unique international perspective to advise leaders on where the world might be heading.

-He is a member of the faculty of Futur/io, the European Institute of Exponential Technologies & Desirable Futures, a member of the Global Future Council on Computing at the World Economic Forum, a futurist with the UN’s Resilience Frontiers initiative and is launching 2 new initiatives, Future Explorers and Quantum Futures.
+He is a member of the faculty of Futur/io, the European Institute of Exponential Technologies & Desirable Futures, a member of the Global Future Council on Computing at the World Economic Forum, and a futurist with the UN’s Resilience Frontiers initiative.
+This year he launched a new unconference series called Future Explorers.

 Known for his ability to forecast cycles or paradigm shifts in financial markets, society, technology and geo-politics, Benjamin has been a trusted sounding board and advisor for many leaders, coaching them through uncertainty in both their business and life; and to cultivate a futurist mindset.

-Previously he worked in international investment looking at trends and patterns in the world economy and human affairs, working at various investment banks (including Morgan Stanley, UBS and Nomura), hedge funds, and also writing the International Column at Dow Theory Letters with Wall St legend Richard Russell.
+Previously he worked in international investment looking at trends and patterns in the world economy and human affairs, working at various investment banks, hedge funds, and also writing the International Column at Dow Theory Letters with Wall Street legend Richard Russell who started it in 1958.

 One of Benjamin’s recent passions has been the pursuit of the Holy Grail of creativity and the quest for self-realisation.
 In addition to a period of investing in Silicon Valley, he spent a number of years travelling around the world meeting visionaries, entrepreneurs, creatives, martial artists, and even Zen Masters and Himalayan Oracles (!), with the goal of discerning states of mind that lead to insight.
 He believes that the harnessing of collective intelligence will result in a new form of Enlightenment.